Weaning and extubation

 • Extubate to appropriate support (face mask, HFNO, NIV, CPAP), monitor closely, manage complications

-• If failure: treat reversible causes, re-intubate early if needed; consider tracheostomy if prolonged wean
+• If failure: treat reversible causes, re-intubate early if needed, consider tracheostomy if prolonged wean

 Anaesthetic management (if applicable)